-Percentage of Grade:

-Assessment Graduate Level
+Assessment Percentage of Grade: Graduate Level

 Participation and Preparation 15%

-Procedural/Conceptual Assignment 10%
+Procedural/Conceptual Assignment 15%

 Problem Lead 15%

 Textbook Analysis 20%

-Field Work Assignments 10%
+Field Work Assignments 15%

-Collection of Activities: Analysis and Critique 10%

 Lesson Plan and Related Assignments 20%

 Participation and Preparation

 The participation of each class member is vitally important.
 If you do not come prepared to discuss the readings, to share you work on a given assignment, and to participate in the activities of the day the entire class will suffer.
 You must commit to be coming to every class on time, being prepared for the evening's activities, and being ready to participate.
 You can expect that, in addition to work on the larger projects outlined below, there will be weekly readings and assignments that will fall into this category.
 If, however, there is an emergency and you cannot make it to class, you must email me ahead of time and submit all assignments electronically before the end of class.